SnapperGee/password-generator/README.md

 1. ***characters***

-    The types of characters the generated password can contain can be constrained to a combination of 4 different types:
+    The types of characters the generated string can contain can be constrained to a combination of 4 different types:

     - **uppercase** - uppercase letters A through Z characters.
     - **lowercase** - lowercase letters A through Z characters.